Federated Epidemic Surveillance: Methods

 \subsection{Poisson rate ratio test for detecting a surge}

-As the simplest idea, the Poisson distribution is employed to model disease indicators expressed as count data concerning additivity.
-The Poisson distribution characterizes the probability of the number of occurrences within a fixed interval, assuming a constant mean rate and independent occurrences \citep{cox1955some}.
-The Poisson rate parameter $\lambda$ serves as both the expectation and variance of the distribution of $k$.
-In a short time period such as a week or a month, if there is no surge, the counts of a certain indicator follow a Poisson distribution with a fixed rate parameter $\lambda$, which can be estimated based on observations from the previous period.
+Our model assumes that in a short time period such as a week or a month, if there is no surge, the counts follow a Poisson distribution with a rate parameter $\lambda$, which can be estimated based on observations from the previous period.
 However, in the presence of a sudden surge, the distribution changes, and the rate parameter $\lambda$ increases.

-By monitoring and analyzing the changes, we can effectively identify the occurrence of a surge.
-To achieve this, we propose conducting a hypothesis test to determine whether the increase in Poisson rates exceeds a user-defined threshold, denoted as $\theta$.
-This threshold can be tailored to the inherent characteristics of different indicators, allowing for adaptive control of the false discovery rate.
-Specifically, a surge is defined as a Poisson rate that increases by at least $\theta$ during the testing period with Poisson rate parameter $\lambda_T$, compared to the baseline period with parameter $\lambda_B$, shown as Equation \ref{eq:rawTest}.
+To identify surges, we propose conducting a hypothesis test to determine whether the increase in Poisson rates exceeds a user-defined threshold, denoted as $\theta$.
+This threshold can be tailored to the inherent characteristics of different indicators, allowing for an adjustable tradeoff between sensitivity and specificity.
+Specifically, a surge is defined as a Poisson rate that increases by a factor of at least $\theta$ during the testing period with Poisson rate parameter $\lambda_T$, compared to the baseline period with parameter $\lambda_B$.
+Formally, we test the null hypothesis

-We propose utilizing the UMP unbiased test, which is a conditional method of testing two Poisson rates ratio first proposed by Przyborowski and Wilenski \citep{przyborowski1940homogeneity}, shown as Equation \ref{eq:UMP}.
-The traditional conditional test is known for being exact while conservative, as the actual significance level is always below the nominal level \citep{gu2008testing}.
+We propose utilizing the UMP unbiased test, which is a method of testing two Poisson rates ratio first proposed by Przyborowski and Wilenski \cite{przyborowski1940homogeneity}.
+This test is based on conditioning on the summation of the counts of the whole period including the baseline period and testing period.
+We consider $k_{Bj}, j = T-\ell, \dots, T-1$ and $k_T$ as independently distributed according to $\mathrm{Poi}(\lambda_B)$ and $\mathrm{Poi}(\lambda_T)$, so that their joint distribution can be written as